Knowledge-based configuration: Configuration systems

-Configuration systems or also referred to as configurators or mass customization toolkits, are one of the most successfully applied Artificial Intelligence technologies.
+Configuration systems, also referred to as configurators or mass customization toolkits, are one of the most successfully applied artificial intelligence technologies.
 Examples are the automotive industry, the telecommunication industry, the computer industry, and power electric transformers.
-Starting with rule-based approaches such as R1/XCON, model-based representations of knowledge (in contrast to rule-based representations) have been developed which strictly separate product domain knowledge from the problem solving one - examples thereof are the constraint satisfaction problem, the Boolean satisfiability problem, and different answer set programming (ASP) representations.
+Starting with rule-based approaches such as R1/XCON, model-based representations of knowledge (in contrast to rule-based representations) have been developed that strictly separate product domain knowledge from problem solving knowledge—examples thereof are the constraint satisfaction problem, the Boolean satisfiability problem, and different answer set programming (ASP) representations.
 There are two commonly cited conceptualizations of configuration knowledge.
 The most important concepts in these are components, ports, resources and functions.
 This separation of product domain knowledge and problem solving knowledge increased the effectiveness of configuration application development and maintenance, since changes in the product domain knowledge do not affect search strategies and vice versa.

-Configurators are also often considered as "open innovation toolkits", i.e., tools which support customers in the product identification phase.
+Configurators are also often considered as "open innovation toolkits", i.e., tools that support customers in the product identification phase.
 In this context customers are innovators who articulate their requirements leading to new innovative products.
-"Mass Confusion" – the overwhelming of customers by a large number of possible solution alternatives (choices) – is a phenomenon which often comes with the application of configuration technologies.
-This phenomenon motivated the creation of personalized configuration environments taking into account a customer’s knowledge and preferences.
+"Mass Confusion" – the overwhelming of customers by a large number of possible solution alternatives (choices) – is a phenomenon that often comes with the application of configuration technologies.
+This phenomenon motivated the creation of personalized configuration environments taking into account a customer's knowledge and preferences.